-This well-established biennial event is one of the leading international conferences on harmful gambling, attracting delegates from New Zealand and around the world.
+This well-established biennial event is one of the leading international conferences on preventing and minimising harmful gambling, attracting delegates from New Zealand and around the world.
 Be at the forefront of changes in the gambling landscape and be part of a conference featuring compelling workshops and international keynotes.

-The conference aims to enhance the skills of the providers who work in this sector, sharing knowledge about the latest research, public health interventions and treatment techniques, and encouraging national and international collaborations.
+The conference aims to enhance the skills of the those who work in all areas of the preventing and minimising gambling harm sector, sharing knowledge about the latest research, public health interventions and treatment techniques, and encouraging national and international collaborations.
 The conference receives no funding or support from the gambling industry.

 IGC2022 will be a hybrid event allowing physical attendance for those who are willing and able to travel, as well as online attendance - both live streaming and on demand access - for delegates who are unable to attend in person.
 IGC2022 will physically be held at the AUT City Campus, Auckland, New Zealand (as in recent years).